jimdigriz/bgpexplore/README.md

 [`RFC1930`](https://tools.ietf.org/html/rfc1930#section-7) states that generally a prefix will belong to a single AS though there are exceptions for both technical and accidental reasons.
 When multiple ASs advertise the same prefix, this is known as [BGP Multiple Origin AS (MOAS) conflict](https://s3.amazonaws.com/www.xiaoliang.net/papers/zhao-imw01.pdf).

-We expect to find none but of course there are around 2500 in the 900k prefixes advertised:
+We expect to find none, but of course this is the real world and there are around 2500 in the 900k prefixes being advertised:

     MATCH (n:Prefix)-[r:ADVERTISEMENT]->(:AS)
     WITH n, count(r) AS rel_cnt